 To the south, are the remains of the early monastery with the ruins of the Royal Palace nearby.

-On top of the church tower the name of “King Robert the Bruce” is carved in stone, a prominent reminder of his close association the Abbey.
+On top of the church tower, the name of “King Robert the Bruce” is carved in stone, a prominent reminder of his close association with the abbey.

 King Malcolm III and Queen Margaret

 Margaret, Anglo-Saxon princess and sister of Edgar the Atheling who had, with her mother, brother and sister, fled to Scotland following the arrival of William the Conqueror and his victory over Harold, the last Anglo-Saxon king of England, at the Battle of Hastings.

-However archaeological investigation show the ruins dated to the late 13th or early 14th century and not the 11th century.
-Scottish academic Richard Oram suggests the tower was probably part of the Abbey precinct, perhaps part of the defences built during the Wars of Independence.
+However archaeological investigation shows the ruins dated to the late 13th or early 14th century and not the 11th century.
+Scottish academic Richard Oram suggests the tower was probably part of the abbey precinct, perhaps part of the defences built during the Wars of Independence.